florimondmanca/www/README.md

 scripts/serve
 ```

-- Run the website as it would in production:
+- Run the website as it would run in production:

 ```bash
 heroku local